Pauli-Group/LambBedrockAuthenticationCLI/ReadMe.md

 ### Check For And Remove Bad Keys
 - Make sure every pkh listend in KeyTrackerB.expendedKeys is marked as `redeemed` on the contract

-### Link To The Tx On The Chain Explorer When...
-- Creating an account
-- Adding keys
-- Signing a message

 ### Locally Save Signed Messages
 - Include the message and the transaction hash